dazzlemon/fluent/README.md

 Tuple basically stores whatever list of values you give it.

 ### named tuple
-Named tuple stores these values with some names, for ease of acess.
+Named tuple stores these values with some names, for ease of access.